fabOnReact/react-native-wear-connectivity/README.md

 <uses-feature android:name="android.hardware.type.watch" />
 ```

+- Create a new emulator of type [WearOS Large round][22].
-- Pair the Android emulator with the Wear OS emulator (instructions [here][21]).
-I suggest using the emulator [WearOS Large round][22], as the other emulator has issues with the react-native dev menu.
+- Pair the Android emulator with the Wear OS emulator.
+Follow this [instructions][21].
 - Start the metro server on port 8082 with `yarn start --port=8082`
 - Open the `react native dev menu` and change the bundle location to `your-ip:8082` (for ex. `192.168.18.2:8082`).
 - Repeat the same steps for the Android Phone Emulator and use a different port (for ex.
 8081).